KiriRatanak/Vue-challenge/README.md

 ##### User story:
 As a user, I want to input my name and click a button so that I can display it as a h1 text.
 ##### Success criteria:
-- :check:Use v-on:click to update the h1 text when user click the button
+- :white_check_mark:Use v-on:click to update the h1 text when user click the button
-- :check:Use data property in vue
+- :white_check_mark:Use data property in vue
-- Display 'No name' if the input form is empty
+- :white_check_mark:Display 'No name' if the input form is empty
-- Do not use Vue Cli
+- :x:Do not use Vue Cli
 #### 1.2 Inline text editor
 User story:
 ### 2.Component